ksy141/openmscg/docs/source/basics.rst

 * AMBER - `PRMTOP File <https://ambermd.org/FileFormats.php#topology>`_

-For the OpenMSCG package, we offer a package-specific file format to define the topologies of CG systems, named **CGTOP**.
-Please read the detailed description of the `CGTOP file format <cgtop.html>`_.
+For the openMSCG package, we offer a package-specific file format to define the topologies of CG systems, named **CGTOP**.
+The format description can be found `here <cgtop.html>`_.

 Command Line Interface (CLI) Option for Topology